CGS-Purdue/record-the-earth-app/docs/File.md

 Arguments

-fileUri (string) -- file:// URI to the file or directory, or a URI returned by CameraRoll.getPhotos(). options (object) -- A map of options: md5 (boolean) -- Whether to return the MD5 hash of the file. false by default. size (boolean) -- Whether to include the size of the file if operating on a source from CameraRoll.getPhotos() (skipping this can prevent downloading the file if it's stored in iCloud, for example).
+`fileUri` (string) -- file:// URI to the file or directory, or a URI returned by CameraRoll.getPhotos().
+`options` (object) -- A map of options:
+`md5` (boolean) -- Whether to return the MD5 hash of the file. false by default.
+`size` (boolean) -- Whether to include the size of the file if operating on a source from CameraRoll.getPhotos() (skipping this can prevent downloading the file if it's stored in iCloud, for example).
 The size is always returned for file:// locations.

 Returns

-If no item exists at this URI, returns a Promise that resolves to { exists: false, isDirectory: false }.
-Else returns an object with the following fields: exists (boolean) -- true. isDirectory (boolean) -- true if this is a directory, false if it is a file modificationTime (number) -- The last modification time of the file expressed in seconds since epoch. size (number) -- The size of the file in bytes.
-If operating on a source from CameraRoll.getPhotos(), only present if the size option was truthy. uri (string) -- A file:// URI pointing to the file.
-This is the same as the fileUri input parameter. md5 (string) -- Present if the md5 option was truthy.
+If no item exists at this URI, returns a Promise that resolves to `{ exists: false, isDirectory: false }`.

+Else returns an object with the following fields:

+`exists` (boolean) -- true.
+`isDirectory` (boolean) -- true if this is a directory, false if it is a file `modificationTime` (number) -- The last modification time of the file expressed in seconds since epoch.
+`size` (number) -- The size of the file in bytes.
+If operating on a source from CameraRoll.getPhotos(), only present if the size option was truthy.
+`uri` (string) -- A file:// URI pointing to the file.
+This is the same as the fileUri input parameter.
+`md5` (string) -- Present if the md5 option was truthy.
 Contains the MD5 hash of the file.